 “Nothing too crazy about this place,” I thought to myself.

-A moment later, our drinks arrived, served by a tiny (5’2 at the most) ghost-white maid who was extremely soft spoken.
-She actually seemed pretty zoned out, and you could be forgiven for thinking she had pumped some serious “relaxants” into her arm before her shift.
+A moment later, our drinks arrived, served by a tiny (5’2 at the most) ghost-white Tokyo maid who was extremely soft spoken.
+She actually seemed pretty zoned out, and you could be forgiven for maybe suspecting she had pumped some serious “relaxants” into her arm before her shift.

 Once our drinks were on the table, she sang a little song, and then started giving us some instructions.
 First, she told us, she was going to sing something and do a dance for a few seconds, and then afterwards we would all together need to say “moe moe kyun!” while bouncing our hands like rabbits over our drinks.
 Then we needed to clap and squeal like excited schoolgirls afterwards (I’ve since learned this is some kind of chant which is supposed to make your food taste better).

 And so off she went, reciting her little poem, and then all together we said “moe moe kyun!“, did the rabbit thing, and clapped and cheered.

 About 15 minutes later the food arrived.
 The maid brought our omelettes over, then knelt down beside us and asked what picture we would like her to draw for us.
 I asked for a pretty girl, and my friend asked for a dog.